1

 In the event a title is lost for a vehicle more than 25 years old, it may be sold/purchased and titled with only a bill of sale.
 If the vehicle is roadworthy (see the section on Roadworthy Requirements), no bond is required and a title will be issued.
 Click here for the In Lieu of Bond (Vehicles 25+ years old) checklist.

 If the vehicle does not meet roadworthy standards, a bonded title will be required even though the vehicle is over 25 years old and the applicant should follow the Rebuilder’s title check list.
-In order to get a certified VIN inspection for this vehicle, it must have, at a minimum, a frame, a body, steering mechanism, axles, wheels and suspension.
+To get a certified VIN inspection for this vehicle, it must have, at a minimum, a frame, a body, steering mechanism, axles, wheels and suspension.
 Motorcycles must have a frame, front forks, a motor, a transmission and wheels.
 If it does not have these components, a certified VIN inspection cannot be performed.

 Please do not damage or remove any VIN numbers during restoration.
 See the section on damaged VIN numbers here.